imjasonmiller/jasonmiller_zola/content/journal/rust-nrf24l01/index.md

 ### Closing words

-I hope you enjoyed reading this journey so far and that it might have been of use.
-If you have any additions or tips, feel free to reach out via twitter or e-mail.
+I hope you enjoyed reading this journey so far and that it was of interest.
+If you have any additions or tips, please do reach out via twitter or e-mail.